kaaron22/TriathlonTracker/resources/design-document.md

 This initial iteration will provide the minimum lovable product (MLP) including creating and retrieving several health and nutrition related statistics for a user.

-We will use API Gateway and Lambda to create nine endpoints (CreateExerciseLog, GetExerciseLogs, CreateWeightLog, GetWeightLogs, CreateMealLog, GetMealLogs, CreateWaterIntakeLog, GetWaterIntakeLogs, GetMilestones) that will handle the creation and/or retrieval of the corresponding health information to satisfy our requirements.
+We will use API Gateway and Lambda to create nine endpoints (CreateExerciseLog, GetExerciseLogs, CreateWeightLog, GetWeightLogs, CreateMealLog, GetMealLogs, CreateWaterIntakeLog, GetWaterIntakeLogs) that will handle the creation and/or retrieval of the corresponding health information to satisfy our requirements.

 We will store completed exercise, meal, and water intake logs each in a separate table in DynamoDB.

-FitnessTracker will also provide a web interface for users to manage their fitness logs.
-A main page providing a list view of all of their fitness events will let them create new logs and link off to pages per-log to update metadata or delete log.

 ## 6. API